 - 1. Expand a dataset in the data pane so that the fields are visible. - 2.
-Select the location field and the string field you want to visualize. - 3.
-Drag the fields to the page and drop them on the Map drop zone.
+Select the location field and the string field you want to visualize. - Drag the fields to the page and drop them on the Map drop zone.
 A unique values map will be created using Types (Unique Symbols) as the Symbol Type. - 4.
-Expand the legend to display the Layer options pane. - 5.
-Browse to the Options tab . - 6.
+Expand the legend to display the Layer options pane. - 6.
 Change Symbol type to Columns.